-Description: AP Biology will be offered to students interested in exploring the diversity and interdependence in our living world.
+Description: AP Biology is for students interested in exploring the diversity and interdependence in our living world.
 Students will develop a conceptual understanding of biology as they acquire important information and refine their laboratory skills.
 This course will provide an in-depth study of all major biology topics including the molecular basis of life, cells, genetics, biotechnology, and the environment.
-It should be understood that this course is the equivalent of a college level course.
-Information about AP courses, testing and college credit can be found on page 8 of this curriculum guide.
+This course is the equivalent of a college level course.
+Information about AP courses, testing and college credit can be found on page 7 of this curriculum guide.

-Prerequisites: Grades 11-12, successful completion of Biology and currently enrolled in or have taken Chemistry Method of Grading: Assignments, laboratory reports, projects, quizzes, chapter tests, and final exam.
+Prerequisites: Grades 11-12, successful completion of Biology and currently enrolled in or have taken Chemistry

+Method of Grading: Assignments, laboratory reports, projects, quizzes, chapter tests, and final exam.
 Grades earned in this course are weighted for GPA purposes if students earn a 1, 2, or 3.